Openmsg: The spam free, open messaging protocol

 Decentralized

 The protocol is fully decentralized — there’s no central server or authority.
-Anyone with a domain name and a database can run their own instance, giving them complete control over their messaging system while still being able to communicate with others using the same protocol.
+Anyone with a domain name and a database can run their own server node, giving them complete control over their messaging system while still being able to communicate with others using the same protocol.

 Encryption Built-in

 A key feature of the protocol is built-in end-to-end encryption.
-When two users first connect, they securely exchange both encryption keys and authorization keys for ongoing communication.
+When two users first connect, they securely exchange both encryption keys and authorization codes for ongoing communication.

-- Authorization keys verify permission to exchange messages between the users.
+• Authorization codes verify permission to exchange messages between the users.

 Easy to Implement